Niklas974/beautiful-jekyll/_posts/2019-11-02-tajikistan2.md

 ![Scenic view on the road][img1] Scenic view on the road
 ![Camping at the blue lake][img2] Camping at the blue lake

-In the morning we found that the luggage rack of the other German rider who had (gently) dropped his bike into the sand the day before was badly bent.
+In the morning we found that the luggage rack of the Austrian rider who had (gently) dropped his bike into the sand the day before was badly bent.
-The steel frame was not attached to the mounting holes any more and we were afraid that his aluminum boxes would shake loose like this.
+The metal frame was not attached to the mounting holes any more and we were afraid that his aluminum boxes would shake loose like this.
 We spent about two hours taking his luggage rack apart and bendig it back by using some big concrete blocks as lever points.
 Afterwards, we continued our trip to Khalai Khum where we wanted to meet other riders from Dushanbe who would do the whole trip in just one day.
 The roads degraded even further and turned into hard packed dirt and gravel.